Intent and incitement in the Gaza genocide: Israeli conduct exceeding military objectives

 The Lemkin Institute for Genocide Prevention states that Israel's deliberate destruction of cemeteries in Gaza is a crime indicative of genocidal intent "because of its erasure of a people's ancestors and therefore of their historical presence," adding that "intentional murder and forced displacement of all Palestinians from their ancestral homes...has been going on since Israel's founding, but sped up significantly first after Netanyahu assumed power in 2022 and again after October 7, 2023."

-Genocide Watch states that genocidal intent may be established either through "statements or orders" by state officials, or through a "systematic pattern" of acts listed in the Genocide Convention, and—contrary to common misconception—the Convention requires only an intent to destroy "part of a people."
+Genocide Watch states that genocidal intent may be established either through a "systematic pattern" of acts listed in the Genocide Convention, and—contrary to common misconception—the Convention requires only an intent to destroy "part of a people."
 However, Genocide Watch founder Gregory Stanton states that ICJ precedent suggests that genocide must be the "only intent" to warrant a conviction which could allow Israel to argue additional aims such as "defeating Hamas," thereby complicating proof of exclusive genocidal intent.

+Extensive targeting of children

+Genocidal intent is also evidenced by the extensive targeting of children.

+The UN Commission of Inquiry reports cases where Israeli forces directly targeted children, including during evacuations, at shelters, and at humanitarian supply distribution sites; in some cases unarmed toddlers were shot in the head by snipers.

+Multiple sources have highlighted how the targeting of children was instrumental in the ICJ case which charged Myanmar with genocidal intent, drawing parallels with Israel's conduct.
+Raz Segal stated "Israel’s figures far exceed those in the Rohingya case, further strengthening the argument."
+The IAGS said that Israel's destruction and injury of more than 50,000 children may constitute genocide, and linked this to a joint ICJ intervention in Rohingya genocide case by Canada, Denmark, France, Germany, the Netherlands, and the United Kingdom, which stressed that "children form a substantial part of the groups protected by the Genocide Convention" and that "the targeting of children provides an indication of the intention to destroy a group," since "physical destruction…is assured where it is unable to regenerate itself."

+Nimer Sultany adds that "it follows that if these six western states were to deny that Israel has committed a genocide, they would exhibit double standards...[and]...Israel's invocation of security pretexts is not credible because, as these states stipulate, targeting children on this scale is 'likely to preclude a defense that members of a protected group were targeted solely for certain other reasons, such as that they posed a security threat.'